Chesney Brown: Storylines

-In 2012, Katy begins to struggle with looking after Joseph and keeps abandoning him.
+In 2012, Katy begins to struggle with looking after Joseph, and keeps abandoning him.
 On one occasion, Chesney returns home just after Katy rushes back.
 After talking things through, Chesney says that Katy is a good mum and should stay.
 In August, Katy's sister, Izzy (Cherylee Houston), has a miscarriage, so Katy wants to be a surrogate mother.
 This upsets Chesney, who almost falls out with the Armstrong family.
 Chesney ends his relationship with Katy when she has an affair with Ryan Connor (Sol Heras).
 Katy moves in with Ryan, taking Joseph with her.
 Chesney begins dating Sinead Tinker (Katie McGlynn), but she ends their relationship when she realises that he still loves Katy.
 Katy leaves Ryan and attempts to reunite with Chesney, but he says he cannot forgive her.
 Sinead and Chesney resume their relationship.
-When Fiz moves in with Tyrone, Sinead starts to spend more time in the house with him.
+When Fiz moves in with Tyrone, Sinead spends more time in the house with him.
 Chesney has to give up his market stall when his uninsured stock is stolen, but Dev Alahan gives him the job of manager at his kebab shop.
-Sinead later moves in with Chesney and they are joined by her Aunt Beth, partner Kirk and her cousin Craig. shortly afterwards.
-When Beth attacks a man who was trying to mug her friend from bingo, she receives a £5,000 reward, and takes the family to Mexico for two weeks.
+Sinead later moves in with Chesney and they are joined by her Aunt Beth, partner Kirk and her cousin Craig.
+Shortly afterwards, when Beth attacks a man who was trying to mug her friend from bingo, she receives a £5,000 reward, and takes the family to Mexico for two weeks.

 Cilla returns to the street and she tells Chesney and Fiz that she has a serious illness, but leaves when she fails to get Chesney's support.
-In 2015, Chesney discovers Sinead has been in a minibus crash with several other residents, including Steve McDonald (Simon Gregson), who was responsible for the accident.
+In 2015, Chesney discovers that Sinead has been in a minibus crash with several other residents, including Steve McDonald (Simon Gregson), who was responsible for the accident.
 Chesney blames Steve for Sinead's injuries, but she slowly recovers in hospital.
 Chesney finds out that Katy plans to move to Portugal with Joseph, and threatens to seek custody, but Katy reconsiders her options.
 Feeling guilty, Chesney lets Katy take Joseph to Portugal with her, so that he can have a new, but different life.

 In 2017, Katy dies off-screen in a car accident in Portugal, and Chesney flies out there to bring Joseph home to Weatherfield.

-In January 2018, Chesney's nerves take the better of him at the altar on his wedding day to Sinead Tinker, and he announces he can't marry her, despite the fact both he and son Joseph love her very much.
+In January 2018, Chesney's nerves take the better of him at the altar on his wedding day to Sinead Tinker, and he announces he can't marry her, despite the fact both he, and son Joseph, love her very much.
 Sinead leaves the wedding, devastated.

 Later in the same year, he embarks on relationships with both hairdresser Emma Brooker (Alexandra Mardell), and Prima Doner colleague Gemma Winter (Dolly-Rose Campbell).
-Despite the fact he only hooked up with Emma to make Gemma jealous, Emma developed genuine feelings for him and was gutted.
+Despite the fact he only hooks up with Emma to make Gemma jealous, Emma develops genuine feelings for him, and is gutted.